beatzunknown/htb-writeups/Sauna.md

 And amazingly, it worked.

 Unfortunately after a lot of enumeration I realised we don't have any extra permission and can't access any more registries or folders than we could with `fsmith`.

+After spending quite a lot of time getting frustrated and making no progress I again looked to the forums for a hint and say people talking about "secrets".

+After some digging I found out this was in reference to another `impacket` tool `secretsdump.py` which extracts password hashes from SAM (Security Account Manager) and LSA secrets (Local Security Authority) in Windows.
+These are stored in the OS but generally aren't accessible from a logged in account.
+So I decided to give it a try.
 ```
 andrew@kali:~/htb/sauna$ secretsdump.py egotistical-bank.local/svc_loanmgr:'Moneymakestheworldgoround!'@10.10.10.175
 Impacket v0.9.21.dev1+20200312.235721.8afe4fe1 - Copyright 2020 SecureAuth Corporation